Coal mining in Brazil: Future

 Selective spoil site management has proven to be one of the most successful measures to protect surface and groundwater supplies from contamination, and may be a valid practice to apply in the future construction of dump sites.
 The improvement of drainage system quality through this procedure can also significantly reduce the cost of purification treatment prior to discharge into the receiving catchment zones.
 The residue released during the waste removal process could be further processed and recycled, or it could be sent to safe disposal sites that would not risk human health in the communities surrounding the site.

 Coal projects are being developed using the ECOPLEX concept.
 This means that the projects use the by-products from one industry as raw material for other industries.
 This results in lower production costs, less energy consumption, and a decreased impact on local communities and the environment.
 The projects related to the Brazilian coal industry would recycle the waste for use in Brazil's growing hydrothermal industry.

 Procedures to reclaim abandoned mining sites have also been proposed.
 Using the coal pit as a landfill for other waste would help limit the areas impacted by mining activity.
 Using the area for forest and grassland development could help restore the ecosystems damaged by deforestation and contamination.
 Developing grassland areas and constructing ponds could help stimulate other forms of local economic ability like cattle raising and fishing.
-Given the extreme degradation caused by mining activities and the tremendous costs of reclaiming affected land and water areas, these measures face a number of challenges in their successful implementation.
+Given the extreme degradation caused by mining activities and the tremendous costs of reclaiming affected land and water areas, these measures face challenges in their successful implementation.

 Other measures such as the restriction of truck traffic at night, the watering of roads to reduce dust formation, and the covering of trucks to prevent spilling have also been implemented by mining companies.
 These have not proven to be sufficient in providing any substantial change, but they should not be dismissed as viable environmental protection measures.